 Sophie Turner as Jean Grey.
 She is an extremely powerful mutant with telepathic and telekinetic powers.
 In this film, the X-men have been working alongside the government in certain missions.
 In this one, it’s something with NASA so the X-men are sent to help out which causes Jean to have to hold the spaceship together while Kurt tries to save the last astronaut.
 This causes her to be hit with the cosmic cloud.
 Throughout the film, she deals with the unraveling of her mind and the strength of her powers.
 She goes back and forth between being vulnerable and confident as she loses more of who she was and goes into someone she’s not sure she wants to be.
 The film is ultimately about her and her journey and I think Sophie Turner does a good job with the ups and downs Jean goes through.
 If you don’t like Sansa Stark then you might be reminded of her in the beginning when Jean’s all crying and what not but when she takes on the confidence of the Phoenix she does the smirking expressions and the kind of darkness of Phoenix to the point where I was like “Yass I’m into it” lol.
 Also, her American accent was a lot better in this one compared to her first outing as Jean.
 She slipped a few times but it was overall good.

 James McAvoy as Charles Xavier / Professor X. He is a mutant pacifist and he founded Xavier’s School for Gifted Youngsters.
 In this, Charles seems to be loving the attention they are getting from the world and others call him out on it.
-If anyone can be said about Charles, it’s he tries to make decisions with the best intentions, for the “greater good”.
+If anything can be said about Charles, it’s he tries to make decisions with the best intentions, for the “greater good”.
 He never does anything to ruin a person’s life, or to better himself.
 He does it to help and I think that’s always been his thing.
 Sure, he may not always be morally right and he may not make the best decisions, but it’s not like he’s a bad guy.
 Anyway, James McAvoy is so good as Charles though, he’s always so good.

 Michael Fassbender as Erik Lehnsherr / Magneto.
 He’s not in the movie that much, he comes in maybe the halfway mark and then sticks around but he’s not a big player like he has been in the past.
 He only really gets involved because he’s living on some mutant island where they can be safe and Jean goes to him for sanctuary.
 When he finds out what happened, he spends a good chunk going after Jean.
 Michael Fassbender is still good as Erik, he doesn’t get a ton to do in this movie but when he’s on screen, he still is very dynamic.